ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r3.4-api-best-practices/README.md

 ## What is API design?
 API design is the collection of planning and architectural decisions you make when building an API.
 Your basic API design influences how well developers are able to consume it and even how they use it.
 Just like website design or product design, API design informs the user experience.
 Good API design principles meet initial expectations and continue to behave consistently and predictably.

 Frontend developers need good UI design before building the product for their end users.
-Similarly backend developers need good API design because the users in this case are the frontend developers who will integrate with your API to build the end-user facing product.
+Similarly, backend developers need good API design because the users in this case are the frontend developers who will integrate with your API to build the end-user facing product.

 ## Characteristics of a well-designed API
 In general, an effective API design will have the following characteristics: